 Start where you are.

 Welcome.
-My name is Constantina Stamou and I practice attachment-based psychoanalytic psychotherapy in Bounds Green, North East London.
-I offer short- and long-term psychotherapy sessions in a compassionate, confidential, and professional space, where you can explore your experiences, build resilience, and gain clarity at your own pace.
-If you would like to find out if psychotherapy sessions are the right thing for you, please, feel free to contact me.
+My name is Constantina Stamou, and I practise attachment-based psychoanalytic psychotherapy in Bounds Green, North East London.
+I offer both short- and long-term therapy in a confidential, compassionate space where you can begin to explore that which feels difficult, unclear, or unresolved.

 What is Attachment-based Psychoanalytic Psychotherapy